SamHames/hyperreal_mirror/README.md

 - [Open Water Foundation resources for Windows](https://learn.openwaterfoundation.org/owf-learn-windows-shell/)

 ```
-# Create a corpus database from a plaintext file
+# Create a corpus database from a plaintext file in the current working directory
 hyperreal plaintext-corpus create corpus.txt corpus.db

 # Create an index from the corpus